CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 Repeat this process for the other newspaper file.

-### Geocoding
+### Set Up

+Open a new QGIS project.

-The newspapers files, as they are written actually do not have any geographic information attached to them.
-We would like a basemap to begin with, so **FIRST**, add the counties file from the Mapping Data tutorial.
+As written, the newspapers files fo not have any geographic information attached to them, we will have to add it.
+But before we get started, we would like a basemap, so **FIRST**, add the counties file from the Mapping Data tutorial.

 **Click** on the `Add Vector Layer` button, and open the `US_county_1850_Albers.shp` file from the Class_Data/1_MappingData/Shape Folder folder.
 If you like, you can add the file we joined the population data to `US_county_1850_Albers_PopJoin.shp` instead; we won't use it in this tutorial, but if you want to investigate the relationship with population on your own later, it will save you a step.

-If the map of the US comes out very stretched at the top, change the projection by clicking on the number in the bottom right corner.
+If the map of the US comes out very stretched at the top, change the *project** projection by clicking on the number in the bottom right corner.
 Change the projection to `USA_Contiguous_Albers_Equal_Area_Conic` or EPSG: 102003, this is the projection of the counties file.

 ![projection](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_10.png)